About this course

 Current research on inclusive practices has identified a need for more classroom teachers to be trained in early intervention and working with students who have additional needs at pre- and post-service levels.
 The Master of Learning Intervention aims to do this by providing training to teachers, practitioners and early childhood educators in understanding the learning and programming needs of children and young people with disabilities, specific learning difficulties and hearing loss enrolled in specialist schools, mainstream schools and early childhood settings.
 This course is also appropriate for allied health professionals engaged in working with this cohort of children and young people, their families and teachers.

 Students enrolled in the Master of Learning Intervention can choose to specialise in one of the following: disability, specific learning difficulties or deaf education.
-In addition to the four core and two elective subjects that make up the specialty, students can choose to study Stream A or Stream B.
+In addition to the four core that make up the specialty, students can choose to study two elective subjects, and either capstone Stream A or Stream B.

-The Learning Intervention Minor Projects (Stream B) is suitable for allied-health practitioners, early childhood teachers and international students who are not seeking VIT endorsement.
-In this stream two minor projects replace the practical experiences.
+The Learning Intervention Minor Projects (Stream B) is suitable for allied-health practitioners, early childhood teachers and international students.
+In this stream two minor projects replace the professional experience.